Prajjwal-Rimal/Database-and-SQL/OLTP, OLAP, DSS, DW Approaches/OLTP OLAP.md

 1. DATA WAREHOUSE <mark> IS NOT 3 DIMENSIONAL IT IS JUST A LARGE CLEANED ORGANIZED NON-VOLATILE DATABASE</mark>
 2. ITS THE ANALYSIS PROCESS <mark>OLAP THAT IS 3 DIMENSIONAL</mark>
 3. OLAP models are built on top of the data warehouse and are 3D in nature
+4. OLTP Is normalized but OLAP is not as to make reads faster

 ## Reference
 > https://www.youtube.com/watch?v=iw-5kFzIdgY